thakopian/100-DAYS-OF-PYTHON-PROJECT/README.md

 **Thoughts:** My problem solving skills are improving as I go.
 This course is definitely more than a daily commitment though

 **Link to work:** See beginner  repo with day 4 for work

+### Day 5: Feb 10, 2021
+##### for loop module

+**Today's Progress**: Lessons are compounding with combinations of for loops, random module, integers and input statements.
+Feels like I am making small programs now

+**Thoughts:** 'Days' in this course are really entire modules.
+SOme of these lessons take hours to complete.
+I might do sub updates like day 5.1 so I can account for the progress along the way.

+**Link to work:** See beginner  repo with day 5 for work